Motion made, and Question proposed, That this House do now adjourn.—(Rebecca Harris.)

 It is extremely important that all health professionals in hospitals are able to report any concerns that they have.
 I understand that there is to be a whistleblowing champion for each trust.
 What does my right hon.
 Friend know of those, and does he think they will help?

-It is all well and good saying that those people should be, perhaps in legislation, but unless people have the confidence that their career is not going to be curtailed, or unless they are close to retirement and are not going to put their pension at risk, they are not going to blow the whistle.
+It is all well and good saying that there should be, perhaps in legislation, but unless people have the confidence that their career is not going to be curtailed, or unless they are close to retirement and are not going to put their pension at risk, they are not going to blow the whistle.
 What really upsets me is that although I was sent to this House to represent people and for them to be able to tell me, in confidence, anything that they needed to, so that between the two of us we could discuss how to take it forward—often without using their name, but if necessary we can—that is not happening.
 That really worries me an awful lot.

 To go back to Nascot Lawn, we went to a judicial review.
 We have done that before in our part of the world.
 The judge sided with the patients, but all that happened—it was about process, of course—was that it went back to the CCG, which turned around and said, “We will consult slightly differently.
 We will address what the court said, and by the way, we are going to go ahead and do it.”
 It is a sham, and we should be honest about that in the House.